 Still thirsty?
 Head to the 17th century established Stiegl Brewery that is still in operation today.

-OK, Back to Music… Because I Went on the Sound of Music Tour!
+OK, Back to Music… Because You Can Go on the Sound of Music Tour!

 Hollywood can often ruin a city, especially one made famous by the longest standing musical film of all time that attracts over 300,000 tourists a year.
 However, while some of the 1965 film’s scenes are within the centre of the city, many remain outside of it, accessible only by your own meticulous planning (and special permission) or via The Sound of Music Panorama Tours bus.